The Warm & Fuzzies

 Whenever we are in the midst of a project, I take notes & pictures.
-I post these of social media and-or write about them.
+And post these on social media and write about them.
 I am an unofficial journalist or news reporter, without all the stress of being happy or sad while reporting.
 I just report!

 #9….new paraments at church:

 Who is not proud of their accomplishments?
-Having people look at your work helps critique and gage reaction to what we are producing.
+Having people look at your work helps critique and gauge reactions to what you are producing.
 The eyes can visually feast on what the hands helped labor to make.
 This is the greatest blessing to sharing our good gifts with our church.
 There are still a few sets that need to be updated.
 In the future, our church will have all new vestments; we just need to tackle it one project at a time.

 #7…getting new things (material or products) to work & create with:

 Recently we received some wonderful trims from Russia.
 We only bought a few to test the quality.
 To our surprise, they are actually terrific!
 One never knows what will show up from a questionable source.
 Carrie and I have been incorporating them into the designs of new vestments and paraments.
 Little things like this make for a fun and exciting time in the creation side of Ecclesiastical Sewing.